Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ```

 Now, manually entering data into our table in this fashion is really slow and tedious.
-Suppose I've got another table, `dbo.moreSong` which has many songs in it and has both columns I need: `SongName` and `Duration¬.
+Suppose I've got another table, `dbo.moreSong` which has many songs in it and has both columns I need: `SongName` and `Duration`.

 ```sql
 INSERT INTO dbo.Song